What are varicose veins?

 With time, the pressure exerted by this reflux on the collecting veins located deeper under the skin becomes very important.
 This pressure will be transmitted by continuity to the more superficial veins.
 These veins, unable to withstand this type of pressure, become dilated and tortuous as the blood accumulates there and creates stagnation.
 These tortuous and dilated veins are called varicose veins.

 Symptoms of this stagnation can then be observed.
 This dysfunction can also cause various complications.

 Phlebology is the study of venous anomalies, and as such, a phlebologist can recognize these anomalies and offer treatment.
 Dr. Bernier, who has been practicing phlebology for over 30 years, will be able to assist you in this process.

 Varicosis is caused by the weakening of the superficial vein walls and by the ineffectiveness of the valve system.
-A blood leakage occurs, especially when standing up.
-The leak comes from the depth of the limb to the surface.
+A blood leakage occurs, especially in a standing position.
+This leakage comes from the depth of the limb to the surface.
 This happens in the superficial veins, which gradually dilate to become real pockets of blood.

-- Cutaneous disorders: eczema and varicose ulcers, brown patches, blotches and induration (hardening of tissues).
+- Cutaneous disorders: eczema and varicose ulcers, brown patches, scars and induration (hardening of tissues)

 Treating these varicose veins and closing the “leaks” improves venous circulation of the limb.

-In order to choose the type of treatment that is right for you, Dr. Elise Bernier performs a complete examination of the affected veins.
+To choose the right type of treatment for you, Dr. Elise Bernier thoroughly examines the affected veins.
 This examination is assisted by ultrasound and allows the assessment of incompetent veins, their depth, and location.
-This preliminary examination is important to determine the appropriate treatment.
+This preliminary examination is essential to determine the appropriate treatment.